pzivich/Python-for-Epidemiologists/README.md

 ### Python Packages
 Packages are what stores Python functions that we will use.
 These packages are contributed by various members of the community and there is a wide array.
+#### Required packages for tutorial
+NumPy, Pandas, NetworkX, zEpid, matplotlib, statsmodels
 #### Recommended packages
-Packages that are required to complete this tutorial: NumPy, Pandas, NetworkX, zEpid, matplotlib, statsmodels Other recommended packages: seaborn, biopython
+seaborn, biopython

 ## Python Basics
 python_basics.md